akb825/DeepSea/README.md

 * [Render](Render/README.md): (Optional) Interface to the rendering engine.
 This provides the interface that will be implemented for various system graphics APIs.
 * [RenderMock](Render/RenderMock/README.md): (Optional) Mock implementation of the Render library, used for unit tests.
 * [RenderOpenGL](Render/RenderOpenGL/README.md): (Optional) OpenGL implementation of the Render library.
 This supports both desktop OpenGL and OpenGL ES.
+* [Application](Application/README.md): (Optional) Application library, providing functionality such as input and window events.

 The directory structure of the include files is: